The Myth About Rome's 1st King:

 Was the Suckling Lupa a She-Wolf or a Prostitute?

-It is thought that a prostitute may have cared for the infants and the story about the wolf suckling the babies is only an interpretation of a Latin word for the location of a brothel (lupanar) cave [see below]; the Latin for prostitute and she-wolf is lupa.
+It is thought that a prostitute may have cared for the infants.
+If true, then the story about the wolf suckling the babies is only an interpretation of a Latin word for brothel (lupanar) cave.
+The Latin for both 'prostitute' and 'she-wolf' is lupa.

 Romulus May Not Have Been the Eponymous Founder

-Although Romulus is considered the eponymous ruler, the name of Rome may well have a different origin.
+Although Romulus or Rhomos or Rhomylos is considered the eponymous ruler, Rome may well have a different origin.